 1 See A.R.S. § 25-903

-- The State Bar of Arizona provides answers to frequently asked questions about divorce, including questions about grounds for divorce in Arizona.
+- The State Bar of Arizona provides answers to frequently asked questions about divorce in Arizona.

 WomensLaw.org is unrelated to the above organizations and cannot vouch for the accuracy of their sites.
 These links are for your information only.

 You will find more information about divorce, including the risks of taking your children out of state while a divorce is pending, on our general Divorce page.
 To watch brief videos about divorce in Spanish with English sub-titles, go to our Videos page.
 Lastly, learn more about the court process on our Preparing for Court – By Yourself page.